What’s more important for B2B businesses: brand building or lead generation?

 You can also hone your angle to focus specifically on factors that will affect your reader’s choice, such as price, as well as comparing different options like for like.

-By now your reader has not only settled on a solution but they’re considering your business – possibly alongside others – in order to make the very best choice.
+By now your reader has not only settled on a solution but they’re considering your business – probably alongside others – in order to make the very best choice.

 The non-technical founder who didn’t realise that they had a security risk is now convinced that they do, and that they need a consultant – why should they choose you?
 Your wheat intolerant buyer is set on taking a probiotic every day but do they get your brand or a cheaper competitor option?